nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You can now **save time and increase your productivity!**<br>
 <br>

-<code>EduMate</code> saves up to 100 of your most recent commands to a file for your convenience when you relaunch the application as well!
+EduMate saves up to 100 of your most recent commands to a file for your convenience when you relaunch the application as well!
 That way, you can reuse commands from your previous session with ease!

 </div>